joeaudette/playground/WebpackSample/README.md

 I also forsee that web assembly is going to change the web development world in the near future.
 I expect that we will see whole new toolchains that allow us to write client side code in C# and F# and the code will compile to web assembly instead of javascript.
 When that happens, existing javascript code will begin to be considered legacy code and I think most people will move away from using the javascript language for web development.
 So my thinking is that if I can start writing client side code in F# today, then perhaps much of that code will still be useful later when I can compile it to webassmble instead of compiling it to javascript with Fable.

+Note that paket is a package manager used widely in the F# community.